Stefan Hlatky and Philip BoothThis chapter consists of four dialogues. This page contains Dialogue 1.

 Can God be understood?

 P: Whereas you think God can be understood?

 S: Yes.
-I think that it is their particular idea of God as concrete, existent, in an abstract way and as also undetermined that is not understandable, for several reasons.
+I think that it is their particular idea of God as concrete, existent, in an abstract way and as having also a completely free will that is not understandable - for several reasons.
 The first is that we can't imagine a living being that is abstract - because all the living beings that we experience manifest a meaningful relationship between a visible, living whole and its invisible parts.
 The second is that we can't imagine that anything abstract - that is, a thing that is not in any way concrete - has power.
 And the third is that we can't understand an existence that has a free, arbitrary will to act - that is, whose will to act is not determined or constrained by a need and the need to satisfy that need practically.
 Such an existence could change its mind at any moment.

 P: So we couldn't count on its purpose remaining the same?

 S: That's right.
 I think that when children are told that God is an almighty spirit and beyond human understanding, they lose their first belief in him as something real, without being given the correct idea of 'concrete' that I mean: that is, of an unchangeable existence.
 Children are also taught that not only God but also human beings are spiritual beings - that is, they are not just a body, but that they are basically a spirit and have an imperfect, developable soul.
 God is then imagined as a part, like other human beings, and not as the whole - but a part whom, if so-called mystical experiences are excluded, we can only meet in Heaven.